preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 1. You must have sufficient [quota available for VPC](https://cloud.ibm.com/docs/infrastructure/vpc-on-classic?topic=vpc-on-classic-quotas).
 1. You must have sufficient [load balancer resource quotas available for VPC](https://cloud.ibm.com/docs/infrastructure/vpc-on-classic?topic=vpc-on-classic-quotas#load-balancer-quotas).
 1. You must have enough unallocated IPs in a VPC subnet before you provision a CFEE.
 The minimum number required is the number of cells per zone plus control plane nodes plus 10.
 E.g., **2 cells per zone + 2 control plane nodes + 10 = 14 IPs**.
+   Note: A vpc subnet typically will have a small number of IPs allocated prior to any use.
+Check the available number of IPs in the subnet to be sure it is greater than the number of IPs required for a VPC cfee.

 ## Creating a VPC CFEE
 {: #creating-vpc-cfee}